 2. Eat Cheap and Save on Food when Traveling by Pack Breakfast and Lunch

 Whether you are staying at a beach house or a hotel for a week or road tripping with many stops it’s not too difficult to pack breakfast and lunch.
 Even if you are flying we have found ways to pack breakfast and lunch with us by “eating out of your suitcase“ you can save a lot of money.

-- Wraps are a great options especially because you don’t have to worry about them being squished and they also fit in luggage very easily.
+- Wraps are great options especially because you don’t have to worry about them being squished and they also fit in luggage very easily.
 Wraps can be used to turn leftover meats or salads into a new meal.
-My kids also liked to have cheese rollups which is just a wrap with cheese.
+My kids also liked to have cheese rollups which are just a wrap with cheese.

-- Salami, pepperoni or other lunch meat and crackers.
+- Salami, pepperoni, or other lunch meat and crackers.
 Changing up bread to crackers makes it feel like a different meal. one that my kids love even more than sandwiches.

 - Leftovers make great lunches the next day.
 We have used leftover bbq to have cold bbq sandwiches or tacos.
 We all love cold fried chicken and cold pizza heck pretty much any pasta cold is fantastic.

 - Prepacked subs and salads.
 If you don’t want to make them yourself grocery stores often sell prepackaged cold meal options that are often less than the cost of fast food.
-For example if you can find a large sub for $5 that is big enough to split especially with a bag of chips and a piece of fruit you will still be saving.
+For example, if you can find a large sub for $5 that is big enough to split especially with a bag of chips and a piece of fruit you will still be saving.

 Eating cheap on the road can be healthy too.
 These budget health road trip Food are some of my favorite things to eat while traveling.